aredier/R_package/README.md

     the xlsx_reader function will read all the sheets of an excel file and retrun a list of data frames (one per sheet in the file).

-the package's source files are in the coursefunction folder
+the package's source files are in the coursefunction folder the coursefunctions_0.1.0.tgz is a binary build of the package the coursefunctions_0.1.0.tar.gz is a build of the source files of the package

 see DESCRIPTION or ?function for more info